dbak91/RdpOneClick/README.md

 Automates clicking through the new RDP security prompt.

+## **Dependencies**

+- Requires .NET 4.8 framework which is usually present on most Windows 10 and 11 systems

 ## Security notice
 - Officially you should be using signed rdp files
 - Microsoft support a cleaner admin only registry fix editing HKEY LOCAL MACHINE but have said it may be patched out